-You might have noticed that you can convert a standard landscape video (such as a music video) into a portrait one and vice versa, but by doing so you may find that there are bars left at the top or the bottom.
+You might notice that you can convert a standard landscape video (such as a music video) into a portrait one and vice versa, but by doing so you may find that there are bars left at the top or the bottom.

-To make them look a little more attractive, click on the ‘paint bucket’ icon in the bottom right of the video tools and select either the Blur option, a solid colour preset or one of your own using a hex code.
+To make them look a little more attractive, click on the ‘paint bucket’ icon in the bottom right of the video tools and select either the Blur option, a solid color preset, or one of your own using a hex code.

 To finish, tap the ‘Resize’ button in the bottom right corner.